hieuvp/learning-python/advanced-tutorials/decorators/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 As you may have seen,
-a decorator is just another function which takes a functions and returns one.
+a **decorator** is just another function which takes a function and returns one.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=example.console) -->
 <!-- The below code snippet is automatically added from example.console -->